thomas-lamiaux/rocq-prover.org/data/pages/code_of_conduct.md

   behavior and poor manners.
 We might all experience some frustration now and then, but we cannot allow that frustration to turn into a personal attack.
   It's important to remember that a community where people feel uncomfortable or threatened is not a productive one.
-Members of the OCaml development team and user community should be respectful when dealing with other members as well as with people outside the community.
+Members of the Rocq team and user community should be respectful when dealing with other members as well as with people outside the community.
 - **Be careful in the words that you choose.**